Understanding and Treating Eczema in Illinois

-Drs.
-Noga Askenazi, and Eugenia Hahn know that the condition is one that can become problematic and result in the development of itchy, red skin, as well as irritation that can develop into scaly, red dry patches.
+Dr. Noga Askenazi and the team know that the condition is one that can become problematic and result in the development of itchy, red skin, as well as irritation that can develop into scaly, red dry patches.
 Patients with eczema may also notice pigmentation changes.
 These issues often bring patients into our practice looking for answers and understanding of this condition, also known by others as atopic dermatitis.

 There are different types of eczema so it is best for patients to have an appropriate diagnosis by a dedicated team of professionals who are qualified to provide this information and get patients on the path to treatment.